 - Isn’t there a workaround so that I can use TorBox and BitTorrent at the same time?

-- I’m connected to TorBox, and all is working as expected, but Firefox, Safari and any iOS device don’t display .onion sites.
+- I’m connected to TorBox, and all is working as expected, but my browser doesn’t display .onion sites.
 What’s wrong?

 - For starters, do you know some interesting .onion sites?